-Components that impact whether the environment is conducive to learning include, but are not limited to, facilities, school climate, organization, and appropriate materials, supplies, and technology.
+Components that impact the learning environment include, but are not limited to, facilities, school climate, organization, and appropriate materials, supplies, and technology.

 All students should have access to computer technology to progress toward achieving career and/or educational goals, including access to the Florida Virtual School (FLVS) when students need courses for graduation that are not offered at the program.
 Additionally, programs should have a policy regarding students' Internet use.